SplineUser/SplineUser.github.io/_tabs/about.md

 ---

-Thanks for stopping by — browse the research posts, open an issue to discuss, or drop me an email if you’d like to collaborate.
+Thanks for stopping by and feel free to browse the research posts, open an issue to discuss, or drop me an email if you’d like to collaborate.